About the Course

 About History and Social Science at CTY

-Our online History and Social Science courses include the study of economics, U.S. history and government, world history, and psychology.
-Reading and writing are at the heart of all our offerings.
-Courses for older students cover material typically found in introductory college-level classes, while younger scholars enjoy studying world history and geography.
-All courses are guided by expert instructors who connect with you through virtual class meetings and interactive review workshops.
-Whichever course you choose, you’ll gain important insights into the inner workings of government, world civilizations, global culture, and the human mind.
+Our online History and Social Science offerings include economics, philosophy, law, U.S. history and government, world history, and psychology.
+All courses are guided by expert instructors who connect with you through virtual class meetings and interactive activities.
+Whichever course you choose, you’ll gain deeper understanding and new perspectives on the inner workings of government, world civilizations, global culture, and the human mind.

 Dig into World History and Geography